 When responding to this prompt, LEAs may assess the effectiveness of a single action or group of actions within the goal in the context of performance on a single metric or group of specific metrics within the goal that are applicable to the action(s).
 Grouping actions with metrics will allow for more robust analysis of whether the strategy the LEA is using to impact a specified set of metrics is working and increase transparency for educational partners.
 LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated.

 Beginning with the development of the 2024-25 LCAP, the LEA must change actions that have not proven effective over a three-year period.
-This description must include a description of

-the reasons for the ineffectiveness, and

-how any changes to the action will result in a new or strengthened approach.A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.

 Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.

+As noted above, beginning with the development of the 2024–25 LCAP, the LEA must change actions that have not proven effective over a three-year period.
+For actions that have been identified as ineffective, the LEA must identify the ineffective action and must include a description of the following:

+The reasons for the ineffectiveness, and

+How changes to the action will result in a new or strengthened approach.

 Actions:

-Complete each action as follows:
+Complete the table as follows.
+Add additional rows as necessary.

+Action #

 Enter the action number.

+Title

 Provide a short title for the action.
 This title will also appear in the action tables.

+Description

-Provide a description of the action.
+Provide a brief description of the action.

 For actions that contribute to meeting the increased or improved services requirement, the LEA may include an explanation of how each action is principally directed towards and effective in meeting the LEA's goals for unduplicated students, as described in the instructions for the Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students section.